 All you have to do for autopilot functionality to be operative is to keep your hands on the wheel at all times.
 If you’re using that system do make sure that that’s all you do, even fractional unintended steering inputs will disable the system.

 That’s the setup that can occasionally overreact to cars around you, but the cameras have only just detected.

 Future Proof Your Tesla

 Room for improvement then, but then that’s just what Tesla has in mind.
-Pay the extra to a future-proof your Model 3 with the brand’s full self-driving capability software package, and your car will receive ongoing over-the-air updates that will add in fresh new elements of autonomous driving kit as legislation allows it.
+Pay the extra to future-proof your Model 3 with the brand’s full self-driving capability software package, and your car will receive ongoing over-the-air updates that will add in fresh new elements of the autonomous driving kit as legislation allows it.